 What about antibiotic medicines?

 Antibiotics are not usually advised if you are normally in good health.
 Your immune system can usually clear the infection.
 Antibiotics do not kill germs which are viruses.
-Even if a different type of germ (called a bacterium) is the cause, antibiotics usually do little to speed up recovery from a URTI.
+Even if a different type of germ (called a bacterium) is the cause, antibiotics usually do little to speed up recovery from the common cold.

-Many research studies have been done to try to find something which cures, or prevents, colds.
+Many research studies have been done to try to find something which cures, or prevents the common cold.
 So far there has been no success, although some of the studies are not of good enough quality to be certain.
-Currently there is not any good evidence to suggest that any of the following remedies should be used:
+Currently there is no good evidence to suggest that any of the following remedies should be used:

 - If high temperature (fever), wheezing or headaches become worse or severe.